giliard1984/xplora/README.md

 That's it!
 You just need to access the backend folder and run `docker-compose up -d` , and check everything is up :)

+Note: When starting the microservices, the inital data will be automatically added to the MongoDB collections, so you can start using the application straight away.

 You should be able to access the API Gateway on `http://localhost:4000/graphql`, which is the port expressed in the Dockerfile for this application.

 ![image](https://github.com/giliard1984/xplora/assets/22618819/183e28b5-269d-49b8-9ecf-6cf45f58e562)